A General Learning Framework for Open Ad Hoc Teamwork Using Graph-based Policy Learning: Fully Observable Open Ad Hoc Teamwork Experiments

 \section{Fully Observable Open Ad Hoc Teamwork Experiments}

-This section describes our experiments, which demonstrate how the methods introduced in Section~\ref{sec:GPLGeneralOverview} can solve the open ad hoc teamwork problem under full observability.
+This section describes our experiments, which demonstrates how the methods introduced in Section~\ref{sec:GPLGeneralOverview} can solve the open ad hoc teamwork problem under full observability.
 We start this section by describing the open environments utilised in our experiments (Section~\ref{Sec:Environments}), as well as the different baseline algorithms (Section~\ref{Sec:FullObservedAlgorithms}).
 We then present a performance comparison between different versions of GPL and the proposed baselines when solving open ad hoc teamwork problems.
-Finally, we provide a comprehensive analysis on the joint action value function of GPL, and discuss why this is the main reason why GPL outperforms the proposed baselines.
+Finally, we provide a comprehensive analysis of the joint action-value function of GPL, and discuss why this is the main reason why GPL outperforms the proposed baselines.